KhangNNguyen/ChatGPTChatBotBasic/README.md

+TO INSTALL:
+Create venv then
+pip install -r requirements.txt

+Don't even need to create a venv because there is not a lot to this install.

 This is a test of OpenAI API usage.
-I wanted to see how to create a chatbot within python.
+I wanted to see how to create a chatbot within Python.
 I've implemented a prompt to allow it to be used as an AI Club Chatbot

 8/22/2024